andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 > [Read online!](https://blog.jle.im/entry/degenerate-hyper-dimensional-game-of-life.html)

-tldr: Demonstrated with interactive visualizations and simulations --- over the course of a month, we were able to successive new mathematical properties of a "degenerate" hyper-dimensional game of life\" to take a "7 dimensions may just barely be possible on a supercomputer, could we ever reach 10 dimensions?" to "10 dimensions is easy enough to be run on any modern browser, and 40 dimensions can be reached with a compiled language".
+tldr: Demonstrated with interactive visualizations and simulations --- over the course of a month, we were able to discover successive new mathematical properties of a "degenerate" hyper-dimensional game of life\" to take a "7 dimensions may just barely be possible on a commercial PC, could we ever reach 10 dimensions?" to "10 dimensions is easy enough to be run on any modern browser, and 40 dimensions can be reached with a compiled language".

 This is a story about breaking the degenerate hyper-dimensional game of life by interactive exploratory visualizations and math!